 Does your current microwave overcook or undercook food?
 This model is designed to help you get it right and take the guesswork out of cooking.
 It features humidity-sensing technology that determines when your food is ready and automatically shuts off.
 So you can say goodbye to dry chicken and cold fish.

 This appliance is also smartly designed with hidden vents, to give your kitchen a sleek, seamless look.
 The ventilation can be installed updraft or upfront, whatever you think is best.

-If you have a larger family and constantly find yourself cooking bigger portions, the LG Over-the-Range Microwave with Sensor Cook is the right choice for you.
+If you have a larger family and constantly find yourself cooking bigger portions, the LG Over-the-Range Microwave with EasyClean and Sensor Cook is the right choice for you.
 With 1000 watts, 10 power levels, and eight sensor cook functions, it can cook any meal with true precision.
 This means you can quickly reheat everything from coffee to chicken nuggets.

 Searing scallops or another type of aromatic dish?
 LG has you covered with its ExtendaVent.
 It gives you lots of extra ventilation over your entire cooktop, not just above your backsplash.
 Smoke and cooking odors will quickly be eliminated.
 It even has a refillable charcoal filter for extra odor neutralization.

 The microwave's interior is designed to be easy to wipe down, cutting down on kitchen chores.
 LG also built in an energy-saving setting, which turns off the display when not in use.